srikresna/image-processing-ml/README.md

 # image-processing-machine-learning
 ## Overview
 Image Processing is manipulating images to enhance or extract information from them.
 It then makes predictions about a similar image.
-This project contain 3 notebook :
+This project contains 3 notebooks :
 * Room Detector (Messy or Clean)
-* Rock Paper Scissor Detection
+* Rock Paper Scissor Detector
-* Kind of Fish detector
+* Kind of Fish Detector

 ## Usage